GrieferAtWork/KOSmk4/readme.md

 	- Inject a driver `NAME` into the kernel during boot, where `NAME` is either the driver's filename within `$PROJPATH/bin/$TARGET-kos-$CONFIG/os/drivers/`, or a filename within the host filesystem if it contains any slashes
 	- Optionally, a commandline `CMDLINE` may be given, which is then passed to the driver during initialization
 	- This method of loading drivers makes it possible to give KOS the ability to identify alternative devices or filesystems before having initialized its own filesystem, meaning that KOS can be booted from a device/fs combo not known to the kernel core
-	- Note that loading a driver that has dependencies on other driver(s) using this method, you must also inject all dependencies
+	- Note that when using this method to load a driver that has dependencies on other driver(s), you must also inject all dependencies
 	- The order in which drivers are given affects their initialization order.
-However drivers that are dependencies of other drivers are always initialized first
+However drivers that are dependencies of other drivers are always initialized first (cyclic dependencies are not allowed)
 	- Example:
-		- `deemon magic.dee --driver=usb-storage:usb`
+		- `deemon magic.dee --driver=usb-storage:usb`, `deemon magic.dee --driver=usb:usb-storage`
-			- OK: `usb` is a dependency of `usb-storage`
+			- OK: `usb` is a dependency of `usb-storage`, and the initialization order is always:
+				- `usb`
+				- `usb-storage`
 		- `deemon magic.dee --driver=usb-storage`
 			- Wrong: This will cause a kernel panic telling you that the `usb` driver is missing